cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ![Category frequency](/definition/images/clusters/Distribution_authors_contribution.png)
 *Figure 8: Distribution of principles across categories by authors.*

+The study of literature through questions highlights how scattered the domain of interest is and how loosely connected the principles and categorizations proposed by different authors are.
+In the absence of predefined features for categorization, we can leverage a clustering technique to identify groups and assign names to them based on heuristics.[^rai] Clustering helps uncover similarities between objects that initially appear dissimilar.
+To achieve this, we treat our data as a cluster—a set of points where each point is closer (or more similar) to one or more other points within the cluster than to any point outside of it.[^rai]

 #### Clustering techniques

-At this stage, we aim to use information from authors and categories to cluster principles.
+We aim to divide data into groups of similar objects by using information from authors and their categories.
 To achieve this, we first showcase the alignment of principles and categories through the lens of author mentions.
 Then, we have applied three of the clustering techniques described in [^bishop][^park][^saxena][^rai]: Greedy Clustering,[^park] K-Means,[^saxena][^rai] and Graph Theory.[^saxena] We selected Greedy Clustering for its simplicity, K-Means for its ability to analyze intra-cluster distances, and Graph Theory for its suitability in representing clusters as graphs.
 However, they all have limitations that we will discuss in the different subsections; for example, the Graph Theory has limitations in handling outliers and detecting overlapping clusters.[^saxena] We finally compared results from the three different techniques to decide our final categories.

 ##### A) Greedy clustering
 The greedy local approach makes decisions based on the best immediate (local) choice at each step, aiming to achieve a globally optimal solution.[^bishop] it is simple and ease of use, so we manually applied this technique to the heatmap shown in Figure 9.
 This heatmap illustrates the alignment of principles and categories through the lens of author mentions.
 It is visualized as a matrix, where the intensity of blue represents the frequency of author mentions.
 Principles are listed along the rows, while categories span the columns.
 The values in each cell indicate the number of authors supporting a specific combination.
 A gradient from white to dark blue represents the range of values, from 0 (no mentions) to 7 (highest mentions).